tuzz/frequency_enumerator/README.md

 { :tea => 0, :coffee => 0, :biscuit => 5 }
 ```

-As you can see, most of attempts change the number of biscuits, whilst we haven't even explored the possibility that tea might be in the solution yet.
+As you can see, most of the attempts change the number of biscuits, whilst we haven't even explored the possibility that tea might be in the solution yet.

 ## Limit